-Explosion-protected cameras are, as their name suggests, designed to remove the risk of the camera creating a spark that could cause an explosion in a hazardous environment (though this is often confused with explosion-proof cameras).
+No matter if you call them explosion-protected or explosion-proof cameras, they are designed to remove the risk of the camera creating a spark that could cause an explosion in a hazardous environment.

 While this is, of course, a key feature, it doesn’t fully describe the multiple benefits that explosion-protected cameras can bring.
-Safety and security remain at the forefront, but the high-quality of the cameras and, increasingly, the ability to integrate other sensors into the solution opens the opportunity for cameras to play a central role in many aspects of operational efficiency.
+Safety remains at the forefront, but the high-quality of the cameras and, increasingly, the ability to integrate other sensors into the solution opens the opportunity for cameras to play a central role in many aspects of operational efficiency.

 The explosion risk: from oil and gas to farm and factory

-Explosions are a risk wherever combustible or flammable material meets an ignition source (an oxidiser is also necessary, but as this can be air it’s almost always present).
+Explosions are a risk wherever combustible or flammable material meets an ignition source, in the presence of air.

-Gases and vapors are two of the most obvious and easily ignited materials, and these can appear in many forms and for many reasons in different industrial settings.
-The extraction of gas from the earth places this highly-flammable material at the center of the operation, while it’s also a byproduct of the process of oil extraction and processing.
-Gas is also commonly used as an important material for production in many industrial and manufacturing sectors, and vapors are often present in any sector making use of chemicals or flammable liquids.
+Gases and vapors are easily ignited, and are very common in different industrial settings.
+The extraction of highly flammable gas from the earth is at the center of the operation, while it’s also a byproduct of the process of oil extraction and processing.
+Gas is also commonly used as an important additive for production in many industrial and manufacturing sectors, and vapors are often present in any sector making use of chemicals or flammable liquids.

-While these are some of the obvious materials where explosion risk is high, devastating explosions can occur in other environments where significant amounts of dust, fibers or small fragments find their way into the air.
-Whether from ingredients for food, such as flour, material used in farming, like fertilizer, or a byproduct of a sector such as the timber industry, the risk of a catastrophic dust explosion is ever-present.
+While gases and vapors are most commonly associated with hazardous areas, devastating explosions can occur in other environments where significant amounts of dust, fibers or flyings find their way into the air.
+Whether from ingredients for food, such as flour and sugar, material used in farming, like fertilizer, dust in the post processing of timber, or fibers in producing textiles, the risk of fire or a catastrophic dust explosion is ever-present.